 The site, known as Hillcrest Business Park is located to the north east of the nearby town of Caistor.
-It is clearly detached from the main developed footprint and it is therefore considered to be within the countryside.
-Policy S1: The Spatial Strategy and Settlement Hierarchy states that for proposals in the countryside, the following applies:
+It is clearly detached from the main developed footprint and it is therefore considered to be outside of the "developed footprint" as defined within the Central Lincolsnhire Local Plan (CLLP), and is within the countryside.
+Policy S1: The Spatial Strategy and Settlement Hierarchy of the CLLP states that for proposals in the countryside, the following applies: